graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ### Item Authentication Completed

-This is event is raised after a security context is authenticated and a ClaimsPrincipal was generated (if required).
+This is event is recorded after a security context is authenticated and a ClaimsPrincipal was generated (if required).

 **Important Properties**